wangzhenj321/AWS-SAA/notes/Amazon-Elastic-Compute-Cloud.md

 Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
 You create collections of EC2 instances, called *Auto Scaling groups*.
 You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
 You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
 If you specify the desired capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances.
 If you specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

+## Manual scaling

+At any time, you can change the size of an existing Auto Scaling group manually.
+You can either update the desired capacity of the Auto Scaling group, or update the instances that are attached to the Auto Scaling group.
+Manually scaling your group can be useful when automatic scaling is not needed or when you need to hold capacity at a fixed number of instances.

+## Dynamic scaling

+Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur.

-- target tracking scaling policy
+- Target tracking scaling policies

     To create a target tracking scaling policy, you specify an Amazon CloudWatch metric and a target value that represents the ideal average utilization or throughput level for your application.
 Amazon EC2 Auto Scaling can then scale out your group (add more instances) to handle peak traffic, and scale in your group (run fewer instances) to reduce costs during periods of low utilization or throughput.

+    - Multiple target tracking scaling policies

+        To help optimize scaling performance, you can use multiple target tracking scaling policies together, provided that each of them uses a different metric.
+The use of multiple metrics therefore provides additional information about the load that your Auto Scaling group is under and improves decision making when determining how much capacity to add to your group.

-- step scaling and simple scaling
+- Step and simple scaling policies

     With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that invoke the scaling process.
 You also define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods.

-- scheduled scaling
+    - Differences between step scaling policies and simple scaling policies

+        Step scaling policies and simple scaling policies are two of the dynamic scaling options available for you to use.
+Both require you to create CloudWatch alarms for the scaling policies.
+Both require you to specify the high and low thresholds for the alarms.
+Both require you to define whether to add or remove instances, and how many, or set the group to an exact size.

+        The main difference between the policy types is the step adjustments that you get with step scaling policies.
+When *step adjustments* are applied, and they increase or decrease the current capacity of your Auto Scaling group, the adjustments vary based on the size of the alarm breach.

+        In most cases, step scaling policies are a better choice than simple scaling policies, even if you have only a single scaling adjustment.

+        The main issue with simple scaling is that after a scaling activity is started, the policy must wait for the scaling activity or health check replacement to complete and the cooldown period to end before responding to additional alarms.
+Cooldown periods help to prevent the initiation of additional scaling activities before the effects of previous activities are visible.

+        In contrast, with step scaling the policy can continue to respond to additional alarms, even while a scaling activity or health check replacement is in progress.
+Therefore, all alarms that are breached are evaluated by Amazon EC2 Auto Scaling as it receives the alarm messages.

+## Predictive scaling

+Use predictive scaling to increase the number of EC2 instances in your Auto Scaling group in advance of daily and weekly patterns in traffic flows.

+In general, if you have regular patterns of traffic increases and applications that take a long time to initialize, you should consider using predictive scaling.

+## Scheduled scaling

 Scheduled scaling helps you to set up your own scaling schedule according to predictable load changes.
 For example, let's say that every week the traffic to your web application starts to increase on Wednesday, remains high on Thursday, and starts to decrease on Friday.
 You can configure a schedule for Amazon EC2 Auto Scaling to increase capacity on Wednesday and decrease capacity on Friday.